Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

-But what happens if the source has a bias and the states are not generated uniformly distributed on the whole Hilbert space?
-On the one hand, often the source produces states with well-defined properties inherent to the experimental realization, which might be very far from those of the uniform probability distribution situation.
-On another hand, many tasks or algorithms in quantum information processing require or work optimally based on states that have a specific symmetry, or result in such states.
+But what happens if our source of quantum states has a bias, so the states generated (and to be estimated) are not uniformly distributed in the Hilbert space?
+On the one hand, often the source will produce states with well-defined properties inherent to the experimental realization, which might be very far from those uniformly generated.
+On the other hand, many tasks or algorithms in quantum information processing require or (work optimally) based on states that have a specific symmetry, or result in such states.
+Then, for an experimenter dealing with these kind of sources, the standard MaxEnt method might be not so useful (or at least not optimum) in terms of efficiency.